 Below is an excerpt from an interview Sean O Murchu conducted with Supreme Court Justice William Brennan in April 1990, just prior to Justice Brennan retiring from the Supreme Court.
 Appointed to the Supreme Court in 1956 by President Dwight Eisenhower, Brennan served for 33 years.
-In the opinion of many, he was the most influential member in the Supreme Court's … [Read more...] about Looking Back at an Interview with Supreme Court Justice William Brennan, Jr.
+In the opinion of many, he was the most influential member in the Supreme Court's history.
+He … [Read more...] about Looking Back at an Interview with Supreme Court Justice William Brennan, Jr.

 Justice William Brennan Jr